eladromanov/ScreeNOT/README.md

 If you use this package, please cite our paper:
 * David L. Donoho, Matan Gavish, and Elad Romanov.
-"ScreeNot: Exact MSE-optimal singular value thresholding in correlated noise." arXiv preprint arXiv:2009.12297 (2020).
+"ScreeNot: Exact MSE-optimal singular value thresholding in correlated noise."
+Annals of Statistics (2023)

-**TODO: Paper accepted for publication in the Annals of Statistics.
-This reference will be updated once it appears.**

 ## Installing this package
 ScreeNOT is available for Python (source code or package via PyPI), R (source code or package via CRAN) and Matlab (source code only).